g000sha256/gradle-module-tree/README.md

 ## Usage

-Define your directories and modules.
-They will be created and included after syncing the project.
+Define your directories and modules in the `settings.gradle.kts` file.
+They will be created and included after syncing the project:

 ```kotlin
 buildIncludes {